Hypothermic hikers assisted off Mt. Chocorua

 A group of seven hiked to the summit on the Champney Fall Trail when they made a wrong turn off the Beeline Trail during their descent, according to a Fish and Game news release.

-The call came in around 6:30 p.m. after one member hiked out to call for assistance after the group had become overcome by extreme cold and fatigue.
+The call came in around 6:30 p.m. after one member hiked out to call for assistance when the group had become overcome by extreme cold and fatigue.

 Rescue crews met the six remaining hikers along the Bolles Trail.
 The hikers were from Massachusetts, New York, New Mexico and Vermont.
-The group ranged in ages between 23 and 33 years old, according to the release.
+The group ranged in age from 23 to 33 years old, according to the news release.

 The hikers were treated for hypothermia and provided transportation a little over 20 miles around the mountain to their vehicles.